HOW TO MANAGE TECHNICAL DEBT?

 The bottom line is that the longer you ignore technical debt, the more software entropy can occur.

 Technical debt is not that bad.
 Almost every business has some degree of it.
 After all, the end-users do not notice the technical debt, so the companies often overlook it.
 For some time, this does not affect the functionality and quality of the product.
-But having tech debt can turn against your business if you won't keep the "we'll fix it later" promise, get back to it later and do it properly.
+But if you neglect managing technical debt over a long period of time, it can turn against your business.
+You have to keep the “we’ll fix it later” promise and do it properly.

-It’s acceptable for growing companies that need to release a new version of a product as soon as possible to test the waters, collect user feedback or analyze market needs.
+Technical debt is acceptable for growing companies that need to release a new product version as soon as possible to test the waters, collect user feedback or analyze market needs.

 99 % of projects have a certain amount of technical debt.
 The rest of them have not been released yet.

-But you need to be careful about software technical debt and know how to manage it; otherwise, it can lead to some negative consequences.
-The more tech debt accumulates during the software development process, the more it can negatively affect the business and slow down the next release.
-So what causes technical debt?
+But you still need to be careful about it and know how to manage technical debt; otherwise, it can lead to negative consequences.
+The more IT debt accumulates during the software development process, the more it can negatively affect the business and slow down the next release.
+So what causes IT debt?

 - Business pressure to deliver the project to the customer earlier than it was estimated.